 Music on the Marr is a small but perfectly formed not for profit music festival held in Castle Carrock.
 It’s been held every summer since 2010.

-The festival in July 2016 was the biggest and best yet, with 86 hours of performance, 195 performers and artists singing at least 408 songs, 46 barrels of real ale drunk, over 120 children attended free of charge, and venues included the school, the church, the Institute and on the Marr itself.
+The festival in July 2019 was the biggest and best yet, with 82 hours of performance, 217 performers and artists singing at least 408 songs at 88 different events, 42 casks and 11 kegs of ale and beer drunk, 148 children attended free of charge, 89 runners took part in the Round the Reservoir Race and venues included the school, the church, the Institute and on the Marr itself.
 There were also over 100 tents and motorhomes on a temporary campsite behind Town Foot farm.
-The festival also raised over £2,500 for the St Peters Restoration fund.
-There was even a man on a bed of nails…
+The festival also raised over £3,600 for The Watson Institute Restoration fund and the Eden Valley Hospice.

 More information about Music on the Marr can be found at www.musiconthemarr.com.